kindredgroup/backend-interview-wagering-feed/README.md

 # backend-interview-wagering-feed
-The SourceCode we publicly distributeour coding exercise
+The SourceCode we publicly distribute our coding exercise